-Juliet Kemp, mother, author and cyclist, shares her experiences of how she started to use a cargo bike with her 5 week old baby son, Leon.
+In this guest post, mother, author and cyclist Juliet Kemp shares her experiences of how she started to use a cargo bike with her 5 week old son, Leon.

 Getting started cycling with your baby in a cargo bike

-It’s possible to strap a stage 1 car seat into some cargo bikes, including the Christiania, which is the one I have direct experience of.
-So, if you want to, you can cycle with your baby from the moment they’re out in the world.
+It's possible to strap a stage 1 car seat into some cargo bikes, including the Christiania trike, which is the one I have direct experience of.
+So, if you want to, you can cycle with your baby from the moment they're out in the world.

 Although I only have the one baby, I can see that this might be particularly useful if you have a toddler to transport along with your newborn — there should just about be room in there for the car seat on the floor and one child on the box seat.